Wednesday, November 20, 2024

 My First New Season

 When the youngest of my crew entered kindergarten, I felt pretty lost.
 After 15 years of having at least one child at home all the time, the change felt so dramatic.
 I felt like my life purpose was over. (see...dramatic!)
-But after a few months I found a routine of working part time, taking my family and actually enjoying a little free time.
+But after a few months I found a routine of working part time, taking care my family and actually enjoying a little free time.
 I started thinking and praying about other paths that I could take in this new season.
 Sometimes the new paths aren't as straight as they look.
 God likes to throw in surprises.
 And just as I settled in and started to enjoy my new routine, the road that I was on took a sharp right turn!

 God seems to love a plot twist.
 After grieving for several months what I thought was the end of my journey with babies, accepting a new path, and starting to get excited about new adventures, I found out I was expecting our first bonus baby, a little boy we named Luke.
 And, yes, I said "first" because two years later God sent us a "bonus, bonus" baby, our daughter Kate.